Contact Us for a Free Consultation (213) 542-0979

 These are all essential things, and if you don't have those things, you're in a much better position than somebody who does.

-Another thing they're going to look at is the crime itself.
-Was there a person present when the burglary occurred?
-If there was, that makes it a violent felony.
+They'll also examine the crime itself.
+Was a person present when the burglary occurred?
+If so, it's a violent felony.

 That makes it a strike, so you would serve 85% of any time you got, whether in county jail or prison.